-By using WP Sweep, comments, post revisions, orphaned or duplicated metadata, and unused terms of the WordPress database are removed to improve efficiency.
+By using WP Sweep, comments, post revisions, orphaned or duplicated metadata, and unused terms of the speed-up WordPress database are removed to improve efficiency.
 There are many such plugins available but WP Sweep has always gained an edge as it removes the commands in data so that no orphaned data is left behind.
 However, if you still want to go for other plugins, make sure that they will help you get rid of

 - Duplicate or orphaned data – Duplicated content can impose a burden on your website which will affect its performance.
 On the other hand, orphaned data affects the database by getting a hold of row after row.

 - Deleted, Unapproved and Spam comments – These useless comments can clog the database with large amounts of useless information, which will slow the website down.
 The plugin you use must optimize the database to ensure that lagging of your website will be avoided